ddev/ddev/docs/content/users/extend/custom-compose-files.md

 ## Conventions for Defining Additional Services

-When defining additional services for your project, we recommended following these conventions to ensure DDEV handles your service the same way DDEV handles default services.
+When defining additional services for your project, we recommend following these conventions to ensure DDEV handles your service the same way DDEV handles default services.

 * The container name should be `ddev-${DDEV_SITENAME}-<servicename>`.
-This ensures the auto-generated [traefik routing configuration](./traefik-router.md#project-traefik-configuration) matches your custom service.
+This ensures the auto-generated [Traefik routing configuration](./traefik-router.md#project-traefik-configuration) matches your custom service.
 * Provide containers with required labels:

     ```yaml